Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 When most people think of Habitat 67, the first thing that comes to mind is its strange and unique design.
 However, many people don’t know that this building was the brainchild of a 23-year-old student.

 But this didn’t stop Safdie from trying to make his vision a reality.
-In 1967, he presented his project at the World’s Fair in Montreal.
-And this is where it all started.
+In 1967, he presented his project at the World’s Fair in Montreal, where it all started.

 From Thesis to Reality

-When Safdie first presented his project, it was nothing more than an ambitious idea.
+When Safdie first presented his project, it was an ambitious idea.
 However, with the help of the Canadian government, he was able to turn it into a reality.

-The original plan was to build 1,000 units for families that were struggling with housing costs.
-However, the cost of construction turned out to be much higher than anticipated.
+The original plan was to build 1,000 units for families struggling with housing costs.
+However, the construction cost turned out to be much higher than anticipated.
 This resulted in the project being scaled down to just 158 units.

-The Canadian federal government financed the project, but the residents bought the building in 1985 from the Canada Mortgage and Housing Corporation.
+The Canadian federal government financed the project, but the residents bought the building from the Canada Mortgage and Housing Corporation in 1985.

 A Building for the People

-The structure’s distinctive form, a series of set back and stacked cubes, makes it possible for each apartment to have its garden (on a neighbor’s roof), free-flowing fresh air from the outdoors, and an abundance of natural light.
+The structure’s distinctive form, a series of setbacks and stacked cubes, makes it possible for each apartment to have its garden (on a neighbor’s roof), free-flowing fresh air from the outdoors, and abundant natural light.
 External walkways allow all residents direct access to their own homes.

-But to minimize construction costs, the modular units were mass-produced in an on-site concrete factory.
-By pouring it over a reinforcing wire skeleton, the concrete was cured to produce a cube.
+However, the modular units were mass-produced in an on-site concrete factory to minimize construction costs.
+The concrete was poured over a reinforcing wire skeleton and cured to produce a cube.

-Cubes were then transported to an assembly line where electricals and sub-floors were installed, followed by insulation and windows, and finally prefabricated bathroom and kitchen fixtures.
-Then each completed unit was lifted by crane and positioned in place.
+The cubes were then transported to an assembly line, where electricals, subfloors, insulation, windows, and prefabricated bathroom and kitchen fixtures were installed.
+Then, each completed unit was lifted by a crane and positioned in place.

 See Related: Most Photographed Places in the World